MattLatt/gdal_rename/README.md

 Overview:
 ------------------------------------------------------------------------------

-The goal of this application is to allow the user to rename a raster dataset with it's SRS coordinates including it's sibling files (world file...) with some formating options (Prefix, suffix, separator, left zero padding, numbers of digits, ...).
+The aim of this application is to allow the user to rename a raster dataset with it's SRS coordinates including it's sibling files (world file...) with some formating options (Prefix, suffix, separator, left zero padding, numbers of digits, ...).
 Orginaly it was made to rename tiled datasets downloaded from different sources to have